 \section{Uniqueness of the monotone martingale transport}

 In this section, we establish that the left-curtain coupling $\pi_\lc$ is the unique monotone martingale coupling.
-Our proof is adapted to our specific to the setup.
+Our proof of this result is specific to the present setup.
 We will also explain a more classical argument that is often invoked in the optimal transport theory to establish some uniqueness property.
-This so called \emph{half sum} argument will be used several times subsequently but requires the initial distribution $\mu$ to be continuous.
+This so-called \emph{half sum} argument will be used several times subsequently but requires the initial distribution $\mu$ to be continuous.